AlvinYapAbidin/Matrix_Report_Agent/README.md

-# AI Agents in LangGraph
+# Matrix th AI Agent that writes reports

 An AI-powered essay writer using LangGraph for multi-agent orchestration.
 This project demonstrates how to build intelligent, collaborative AI agents that can work together to create high-quality essays.